-Figure 7.
-Parallel groups of IW features.
-Each set of parallel groups has its own colour.

-where k is the ASAR image index and K is the total number of composed images. i and j are row and column numbers of a grid element in the IW distribution map, and I,J are the total numbers of grid elements. (x,y) are the coordinates of a pixel in ASAR image and Xi,Yj is a subset of ASAR pixels in grid element (i,j).
+where k is the ASAR image index and K is the total number of composed images. i and j are row and column numbers of a grid element in the IW distribution map, and I,J are the total numbers of grid elements. (x,y) are the coordinates of a pixel in the ASAR image and Xi,Yj is the subset of all ASAR pixels contained in grid element (i,j).
 The total number of pixels in the subset is denoted by N. The value of wx,y is set to one if the IW was detected in the ASAR image pixel with coordinates (x,y).
 Otherwise it is set to zero.

 The total number of ASAR images combined in eq.
 (4) is different for monthly, annual and seasonal IW distribution maps.
-For one-month time interval the average number of images is K=5, as it follows from the plot in Figure 2.
-The number of ASAR image pixels composed in a one grid element of IW distribution map depends on the map resolution and coordinates.
-For the IW map with resolution 10 x 10 arc minutes, adopted in this study, the number of combined ASAR measurements amounts to around 253 x 133 pixels.
-Hence, on average 168245 ASAR pixels can be composed to estimate the frequency parameter Fi,j using eq.
-(4) for each grid element of the IW distribution map.
+For a one-month time interval the average number of images is K≈6 (Figure 2).
+The number of ASAR image pixels contained in each grid element of the IW distribution map depends on the map resolution and coordinates.
+With the 10 x 10 arc minute resolution adopted in , each grid cell covers around 250 x 130 ≈ 33,000 pixels.
+Hence, on average ∼200,000ASAR pixels can be composed to estimate the frequency parameter Fi,j using eq.
+(4) for each grid element of a monthly IW distribution map.
 This makes the Fi,j estimate more resistant to the false alarms generated by the IW detection technique, described in Section 3.2.

 4. Results and Discussion